amspector100/knockpy/README.md

 - Alternatively, cprofilev is much better.
 To run cprofilev, copy and paste the test to proftest/* and then run ``python3 -m cprofilev proftest/test_name.py``.

-## To do

-1. Graphs --> ren to dgp, class based
-2.

-### Knockoff Generation

-1. Gaussian knockoff generator should be class based
-2. There should be an overarching "sample knockoffs" function where you can put the type of knockoffs you want to sample in as an input argument.
-3. It would be cool if we moved the KS test code and used it as a method to validate the knockoffs.

-### FX Knockoff Support

-1. Knockoff Filter + Debiased Lasso
-2. Need to think about whether we'll actually shift X

-### Knockoff Construction

-1. Add hierarchical clustering to ASDP group-making

-### MCV Computation

-1. Gradient-based method can be sped up
-2. Add value for rec_prop

-### Graphs

-1. DGP class? instead of returning like 6 things?